tno-ssi-lab/standardisation-overview/README.md

 </div>
 <div style="width:250px; height:auto; float:left; display:inline">Competitive to:</div>
 <div>
-    <a href="#did">DID</a>,
+    <a href="#-did-">DID</a>,
-    <a href="#link-secret">link secret</a>,
+    <a href="#-link-secret-">link secret</a>,
-    <a href="#raw-public-key">raw public key</a>
+    <a href="#-raw-public-key-">raw public key</a>
 </div>
 <div style="width:250px; height:auto; float:left; display:inline">Compatible with:</div>
 <div>
-    <a href="#openid-connect">OIDC</a>
+    <a href="#-openid-connect-">OIDC</a>
 </div>
 <br></br>

 X.509 certificates are very widely used to define the binding between a party's (partial) identity and a public key.
 This certificate can be signed by a certificate authority, or it can be self-signed.
 It forms the basis for protocols like TLS in HTTPS.
-Because you can put attributes in the certificate, X.509 certificates can also be used as [credential](#credential) format.
+Because you can put attributes in the certificate, X.509 certificates can also be used as [credential](#-credential-) format.

 ##### Link Secret